element-hq/element-web/docs/config.md

     1. `whitelistedISUrls`: a list of IS URLs to not redact from the analytics
     1. `siteId`: The Piwik Site ID to use when sending analytics to the Piwik server configured above
 1. `welcomeUserId`: the user ID of a bot to invite whenever users register that can give them a tour
-1. `embeddedPages`: Configures the pages displayed in portions of Element that embed static files, such as:
+1. `embeddedPages`: Configures the pages displayed in portions of Neuron that embed static files, such as:
     1. `welcomeUrl`: Initial content shown on the outside of the app when not logged in.
-Defaults to `welcome.html` supplied with Element.
+Defaults to `welcome.html` supplied with Neuron.
     1. `homeUrl`: Content shown on the inside of the app when a specific room is not selected.
 By default, no home page is configured.
 If one is set, a button to access it will be shown in the top left menu.